pln-fing-udelar/retuyt-inco-huhu-2023/README.md

 # retuyt-inco-huhu-2023
-RETUYT-INCO participation for HAHA at IberLEF 2023
+RETUYT-INCO participation in HUHU at IberLEF 2023